The conjugacy problem in groups of non-orientable 3-manifolds: Proof of Theorem A

-Use the two process described above to write down elements $s\in S$ as words $T(s)$ on $T\cup T^{-1}$, and elements $t\in T$ as words $S(t)$ on $S\cup S^{-1}$ and apply the following sequence of Tietze transformations (cf. \cite{mks}) to the presentation $<T|U>$: \begin{itemize} \item[--] add generator $s$ and relation $s=T(s)$ for all $s\in S$, to obtain $<S\cup T|U\cup U_1>$ \item[--] add relations $t=S(t)$ for all $t\in T$, to obtain $<S\cup T| U\cup U_1\cup U_2>$, \item[--] use relations in $U_2$ to change each relation in $U\cup U_1$ and express it on the alphabet $S$, to obtain $<S\cup T|U'\cup U'_1\cup U_2>$, \item[--] delete generators in $T$ and relations in $U_2$, to obtain $<S|U'\cup U'_1>$, \end{itemize} which finally yields a finite presentation of $V$ onto generating set $S$ and proves the first assumption in (i).
-This presentation has a large number of generators and can be easily improved by identifying generators using a splitting of $D_f$ into connected surfaces on which $f$ provides homeomorphisms.
+Use the two processes described above to write down elements $s\in S$ as words $T(s)$ on $T\cup T^{-1}$, and elements $t\in T$ as words $S(t)$ on $S\cup S^{-1}$ and apply the following sequence of Tietze transformations (cf. \cite{mks}) to the presentation $<T|U>$: \begin{itemize} \item[--] add a generator $s$ and a relation $s=T(s)$ for each $s\in S$, to obtain $<S\cup T|U\cup U_1>$ \item[--] add relations $t=S(t)$ for all $t\in T$, to obtain $<S\cup T| U\cup U_1\cup U_2>$, \item[--] use relations in $U_2$ to change each relation in $U\cup U_1$ and express it on the alphabet $S$, to obtain $<S\cup T|U'\cup U'_1\cup U_2>$, \item[--] delete generators in $T$ and relations in $U_2$, to obtain $<S|U'\cup U'_1>$, \end{itemize} which finally yields a finite presentation of $V$ with generating set $S$ and proves the first assumption in (i).
+This presentation has a large number of generators and can be easily improved by identifying generators making use of a splitting of $D_f$ into connected surfaces on which $f$ provides homeomorphisms.

-Among the set $S$ of generators one can decide which reverses orientation and which doesn't: for the loop $l(\delta)$ reverses orientation if and only if $f_{|\delta}:\delta\lra f(\delta)$ reverses the orientation induced on $\delta,f(\delta)$ by the orientation of $\B$.
-Hence given a word on $S\cup S^{-1}$ one can decide if it represents an element in $W$ simply by counting whether it has an even occurence of orientation reversing generators or not.
-Consider the set $S'$ of words of one of the form: $s$, or $s's''$ or $s'ss'^{-1}$ for any $s$ orientation preserving, any $s',s''$ orientation reversing, elements of $S\cup S^{-1}$.
-Each word on $S\cup S^{-1}$ with an even number of occurence of orientation reversing element can be easily written (in linear time) as a word on $S'\cup S'^{-1}$ for example by the deterministic pushdown automata in figure \ref{figautomata}.
+Among the set $S$ of generators one can decide which one reverses orientation and which one doesn't: indeed the loop $l(\delta)$ is orientation reversing if and only if $f_{|\delta}:\delta\lra f(\delta)$ reverses the orientation induced on $\delta,f(\delta)$ by that of $\B$.
+Hence given a word on $S\cup S^{-1}$ one can decide if it represents an element in $W$ simply by counting whether it has an even occurrence of orientation reversing generators or not.
+Consider the set $S'$ of words of one of the form: $s$, or $s's''$ or $s'ss'^{-1}$ for any $s$ orientation preserving, and any $s',s''$ orientation reversing, elements of $S\cup S^{-1}$.
+Each word on $S\cup S^{-1}$ having an even number of occurrence of orientation reversing element can be easily written (in linear time) as a word on $S'\cup S'^{-1}$ for example by the deterministic pushdown automata in figure \ref{figautomata}.
 This shows that $S'$ generates $W$ and proves (ii).